-DG REGIO will join the initiative with EUR 1 million to offer young people aged 18-30 the possibility to serve as 'Interreg reporters' supporting an Interreg programme in promoting the concrete results of Interreg projects or as 'Interreg project partners' on a concrete project.
-This webpage will give you info and updates on the development of the initiative.
+In March 2017, the Directorate-General for Regional and Urban Policy (DG REGIO) joined the call from former European Commission President Juncker to engage young people in solidarity activities.
+The initiative Interreg Volunteer Youth offers young people aged 18-30 the possibility to serve as 'Interreg reporters' supporting an Interreg programme in promoting the concrete results of Interreg projects or as 'Interreg project partners' on a concrete project.
+You can read more about the initiative and current offers and news on the IVY webpage.

 But what this initiative offers exactly?

-The Interreg Volunteer Youth initiative offers the possibility to young Europeans aged 18-30 to serve as volunteers in cross-border, transnational or interregional programmes and related projects.
+The IVY initiative offers the possibility to young Europeans aged 18-30 to serve as volunteers in cross-border, transnational or interregional programmes and related projects.
 The initiative is aimed at involving young European volunteers to support, promote and report the concrete achievements of these programmes and projects, as well as generally promote cooperation across borders and related values such as solidarity.
-The IVY will give volunteers the opportunity to familiarise with the Interreg programmes and projects, make them aware of the many benefits of collaboration among EU internal borders as well as enhance their sense of European solidarity, citizenship and civic engagement.
+IVY will give volunteers the opportunity to familiarise with the Interreg programmes and projects, make them aware of the many benefits of collaboration among EU internal and external borders as well as enhance their sense of European solidarity, citizenship and civic engagement.

 What an Interreg Project Partner will do?

-The Interreg Project Partners will help with Interreg project implementation, focusing on specific aspects or difficulties to be solved in fields such as solidarity projects, people to people projects, health projects, community-based projects, projects focusing on the social dimension of Interreg cooperation.
-The Interreg Project Partner will therefore be deployed in the territory of one of the Interreg projects beneficiaries;
+The Interreg Project Partners help with Interreg project implementation, focusing on specific aspects or difficulties to be solved in fields such as solidarity projects, people to people projects, health projects, community-based projects, projects focusing on the social dimension of Interreg cooperation.
+The Interreg Project Partner are therefore deployed in the territory of one of the Interreg projects beneficiaries;

 What an Interreg Reporter will do?

-The Interreg Reporters will focus on communication activities.
-He/she will help with disseminating information on the benefit of territorial integration on the ground, through reporting about successful Interreg projects that has a solidarity/social inclusion/cooperation dimension.
-The Interreg Reporter will therefore be deployed either in the offices of the Interreg Managing Authorities and/or the Interreg Joint Secretariats."
+The Interreg Reporters focus on communication activities.
+He/she help with disseminating information on the benefit of territorial integration on the ground, through reporting about successful Interreg projects that has a solidarity/social inclusion/cooperation dimension.
+The Interreg Reporter are therefore deployed either in the offices of the Interreg Managing Authorities and/or the Interreg Joint Secretariats.